ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-vpc-vmw.md

 # VPC network design
 {: #vpc-vcf-vpc-deployment}

-The topic provides an overview to the {{site.data.keyword.vpc_full}} deployment for a VMware® deployment.
-In this topic, it is important to understand the separation and integration of VMware infrastructure networking with VPC, its requirements how to integrate and configure connectivity with other workload traffic.
+The following information provides an overview to the {{site.data.keyword.vpc_full}} deployment for a VMware® deployment.
+It's important to understand the separation and integration of VMware infrastructure networking with VPC, its requirements how to integrate and configure connectivity with other workload traffic.

 ## VPC subnets
 {: #vpc-vcf-vpc-deployment-subnets}